astorfi/Large-Scale-AI-Blueprint/README.md

 #### 11.1 Algorithmic Enhancements for Speed and Efficiency

-The heart of any AI system lies in its algorithms, which dictate not only the accuracy of the system but also its efficiency and speed.
+The heart of any AI system is in its algorithms affecting the accuracy, efficiency and speed.
 Making strategic enhancements or changes to these algorithms can lead to significant performance improvements.
 This approach often involves either refining existing algorithms to make them more efficient or replacing them with alternatives that achieve the same goals more effectively.

 **Enhancing Computational Efficiency:**

 One of the most straightforward ways to boost AI system performance is by enhancing the computational efficiency of the algorithms it uses.
 This could mean optimizing the algorithm's steps to reduce complexity, or employing mathematical shortcuts that speed up computation without compromising accuracy.

-- **Example: Fast Fourier Transform (FFT) in Signal Processing:** By replacing the direct computation of Fourier transforms with FFT, signal processing tasks can be completed much more rapidly, showcasing how mathematical optimizations can yield substantial speedups.

 **Employing More Efficient Algorithms:**

 In many cases, the original algorithm chosen for a task may not be the most efficient option available.
-By staying abreast of the latest developments in algorithmic research, engineers can identify more efficient algorithms that perform the same tasks with lower computational costs.

-- **Example: Switching to Timsort for Sorting Operations:** Timsort, a hybrid sorting algorithm derived from merge sort and insertion sort, adapts to the characteristics of the data and can outperform traditional sorting algorithms like quicksort in real-world scenarios.
-Implementing Timsort in data preprocessing pipelines can significantly reduce sorting time, enhancing overall system efficiency.
+Simply choosing a more optimized algorithm can be the key here.

+- **Example: Switching to CNNs from Vision Transformers:** Vision transformers are great but do you have to choose them for any applciation?

 **Algorithmic Simplification:**